The Sign of the Cross (1932 film): Reception

+Post-Production Code

-Editing for reissue after enforcement of the Production Code
+Editing for reissue after enforcement

 As with many other pre-Code films that were reissued after the Motion Picture Production Code was strictly enforced in 1934, this film has a history of censorship.
-In the original version, Marcus Superbus (Fredric March) is unsuccessful in his attempt to seduce Mercia (Elisa Landi), an innocent Christian girl.
-He then urges Ancaria (Joyzelle Joyner) to perform the erotic "Dance of the Naked Moon" that will "warm her into life".
+In the original version, Marcus Superbus is unsuccessful in his attempt to seduce Mercia, an innocent Christian girl.
+He then urges Ancaria to perform the erotic "Dance of the Naked Moon" that will "warm her into life".
 This "lesbian dance" was cut from the negative for a 1938 reissue, but was restored by MCA/Universal for its 1993 video release.
 Some gladiatorial combat footage was also cut for the 1938 reissue, as were arena sequences involving naked women being attacked by crocodiles and a gorilla.
 These were also restored in 1993.

 DeMille himself supervised a new version for its 1944 rerelease.
 New footage with a World War II setting, featuring actor Stanley Ridges (who did not originally appear in the film) was added to make the film more topical.
 In the new prologue, a group of planes is seen flying over what was ancient Rome.
 The conversation of the soldiers in one of the planes leads directly into the film's original opening scene.
-The last few seconds of the edited version of the film showed the planes flying off into the distance, rather than simply fading out on the original closing scene of the movie.
+The last few seconds of the edited version of the film showed the planes flying off into the distance, rather than simply fading out on the original closing scene.

-For many years, this edited version was the only one available.
+For many years, this edit was the only one available.
 The version now shown on Turner Classic Movies has been restored to the original 125 minute length by the UCLA Film and Television Archive with the help of the DeMille estate and Universal Television, which now owns most pre-1950 Paramount sound features.